jaysoo/jaysoo.ca/_posts/2015-02-25-exploring-flux-and-react-part-1-stores.markdown

 }
 ```

 Okay, cool.
-Now we have some data about what Items are in the use's ShoppingCart.
-But what if I told you that research has shown that Items *recently removed* by the user have a high chance to be purchased by said user?
+We have some data about what Items are in the user's ShoppingCart.
+But, what if I told you that research has shown that Items *recently removed* by the user have a high chance to be purchased by said user?

-As the product owner, I want you (the engineering) to also display a list of Items removed by the user.
+As the product owner, I want you to also display a list of Items removed by the user.

 No problem!
 Let's just add another Store.